giampaolo/psutil/docs/api.rst

      - On Windows, **total**, **used** ("In use"), and **available** match the Task Manager (Performance > Memory tab).

-  Follows a table showing implementation details.
-All info on Linux are retrieved from `/proc/meminfo`.
+  Below is a table showing implementation details.
+All info on Linux is retrieved from `/proc/meminfo`.

   .. list-table::
      :header-rows: 1